-Python logging module provides a general logging system for use by third-party modules or applications.
-The logging module provides different log levels and records logs by different methods including file, HTTP GET/POST, SMTP, and Socket.
+The logging module of Python provides a general logging system, which can be used by third-party modules or applications.
+The logging module provides different log levels and records logs in many methods, such as file, HTTP GET/POST, SMTP, and Socket.
 You can customize a log recording method as needed.
-The logging module is the same as Log4j except that they have different implementation details.
+The logging module has the same mechanism as Log4j except for the different implementation details.
 The logging module provides the logger, handler, filter, and formatter features.

-The formatter specifies the log record output format.
-The formatter construction mode are defined by two parameters: message format string and message date string.
-The parameters are optional.
+The log format specifies the specific output format of log recording in formatter.
+The construction method of formatter needs two parameters: message format string and message date string.
+Both of the parameters are optional.

 Python log format:

 LOG_FILE = 'tst.log'